Roldak/AGC/README.md

    ```
    Don't forget to rectify the relative paths appearing in the project file.

 3. You can now invoke `gprbuild` on this new project file.
-The built binary will behave as your original program, but will benefit from garbage collection.
+The built binary will behave as your original program, but will benefit from garbage collection!

 Note that it is possible to configure the runtime behavior of AGC.
 For now, this is done using environment variables and the only configurable part is the kind of storage pool to use: simply set the `AGC_POOL` variable to either:
 * `MALLOC_FREE`: The storage pool is managed by the system using malloc/free.